subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 {% endhighlight %}

 Each word is a vector.We use the dot product similarity to find the pair-wise scoring between the words.
-An illustration of pair wise calculation.
+An illustration of pair wise calculation[1^].

 ![Pairwise Scoring](/assets/scoring.png)

-The resultant pairwise_scoring is a
-5 x 5 matrix which encodes the similarity between these words.
+The resultant pairwise_scoring is a 5 x 5 matrix which encodes the similarity between these words.

 ### Enrich the input with pairwise scoring